← Industry Insights

 • The patient takes a photo of their identity document and a selfie.

-• The automated KYP verification software extracts the patient’s personal data from the ID document and matches it with the provided details in the form.
+• The verification software extracts personal data from the ID document and matches it against the details entered in the form.

-• Age verification can be added as the last step to cross-reference the patient’s date of birth and check if they’re legal to access certain services.
+• Age verification can be added as a final step, cross-referencing the patient's date of birth to confirm eligibility for age-restricted services or medications.

 How does KYP help Prevent Healthcare Fraud?